top of page

 Project Brief

 These should be accompanied by thorough and on-going critical and contextual reviews and evaluation.
 You need to pick an area of film/TV for your project.
-It might be useful to consider theme, eg memory or health.
+It might be useful to consider theme, eg memory or health, truth or climate change.

 Suggested themes could come from the following areas: advertising, culture, messages, music, sports, games, politics, lifestyle, etc